MakeMHz/xbox-hd-plus/manual/Installation Manual (XboxHDMI 1.0 - 1.5).md

 - 3D printed HDMI port cover
 - 2 replacement screws

+### Step 1 - Software Installation
+Part of the XboxHDMI is the software side and it has its own guide [here](/manual/Installation%20XboxHDMI%20Software.md).
+Make sure to follow the guide and verify the installation of the software and kernel patch before continuing.

+### Step 2 - QSB Installation
+Xbox revisions 1.0 and 1.1 (Single row power supply connector and Conexant encoder) requires the installation of a QSB board.
+Follow the [Installation Manual QSB](Installation%20Manual%20QSB.md) first before continuing.
+(If you received a kit without the QSB and need one then contact support@makemhz.com or purchase one from [MakeMHz.com](https://makemhz.com))

-### Wire Prep
+### Step 3 - Wire Prep
 It's imperative to cut each wire as close as possible to our recommendations, but not shorter. if additional wire is needed then make sure to use wire of similar quality and gauge.

 After cutting each wire, strip each side of the wires.
-It's recommended for the cleanest install to strip about 2mm from one side (for the connections to the Xbox motherboard) and about 3mm on the other side (for connections to the XboxHD+ board).
+It's recommended for the cleanest install to strip about 2mm from one side (for the connections to the Xbox motherboard) and about 3mm on the other side (for connections to the XboxHDMI board).
 Make sure to twist the stranded wires and pre-tin each one.

 **Cut List and Lengths (end to end, before stripping)**